Appointment Letter Formats & Samples

 Here are different appointment letter formats and templates that organizations can use depending on the role and requirement:

-A basic version of the appointment letter, covering only essential details like job title, salary, joining date, and terms of employment.
+A basic appointment letter for an employee covers only essential details like job title, salary, joining date, and terms of employment.
 Suitable for small businesses or startups.
 Here is the sample,

 To: Sales Executive